 Food sensitivity pain is more common than many people realize and can be a hidden source of chronic inflammation.
 Unlike food allergies, food sensitivities can create delayed inflammatory responses that make them difficult to identify without proper guidance.

-Common food sensitivities we see include reactions to gluten, dairy, eggs, soy, and various food additives.
-These can manifest as joint pain, headaches, digestive issues, skin problems, brain fog, and chronic fatigue.
-Many patients have spent years dealing with mysterious pain only to discover significant improvement when they identified and eliminated their personal food triggers.
+Common food sensitivities include reactions to gluten, dairy, eggs, soy, and various food additives, and these can manifest as joint pain, headaches, digestive issues, skin problems, brain fog, and chronic fatigue.
+Many patients have spent years dealing with mysterious pain only to discover significant improvement when they identified and eliminated their personal food triggers, which is why thorough nutritional assessment is such a valuable part of a comprehensive pain management approach.

 When you consume excess sugar—whether from obvious sources like sodas and desserts or hidden sources like sauces and processed foods—your body responds with inflammatory processes that can persist long after the sugar rush has ended.